GriffinSar/Caladonia-Crochet-P1/README.md

 # Caladonia Crochet

 Caladonia Crochet is a website designed to advertise a crochet teachers’ classes.
-This website gives the user an overview on the crochet teacher and their experience with crochet.
+This website gives the user an overview on the crochet teacher and their experience with teaching crochet.
 It is designed to advertise the teachers’ skills while also giving information on the actual classes themselves.
 The website includes links to external sites for patterns shown on the site.
+The site also includes a form page where the user can sign up to be contacted about the classes.
 As this is a website for an artist it is designed to be aesthetically pleasing with many pictures and a cohesive style.
 It also gives the user the ability to sign up to be contacted about the classes.

 INCLUDE IMAGE OF SITE ON DIFFERENT SCREEN SIZE